puzan/obsidian-id-link-plugin/README.md

 ### Generating ID Links

 The plugin provides two ways to generate ID links:

 - Through Command Palette (`Cmd/Ctrl + P`)
 - Through file context menu (right-click on a note)

 In both cases, the generated link will be automatically copied to your clipboard.

+### Automatic ID Generation

+When using the Frontmatter Property source, the plugin can automatically generate and save a new ID if one is not found.
+The generated ID follows a configurable format using moment.js date formatting.

+### Generate New ID

+The plugin provides a command to generate a new ID in the configured format:

+- Through Command Palette (`Cmd/Ctrl + P`): "Generate New ID"
+- The generated ID will be automatically copied to your clipboard and displayed in a notice

 ### Using ID Links